mpostol/TP/ExDataManagement/DataStreams/README.md

 ## Introduction

-This folder `ExDataManagement\DataStreams` directly or indirectly contains examples related to the topics of representing information as a bitstream and is devoted to discussing selected programming issues related to their management.
+This folder `ExDataManagement\DataStreams` directly or indirectly contains examples related to information representation as a bitstream and is devoted to discussing selected programming issues related to their management.

 If we write a program to automate information processing, we inevitably have to operate on data representing this process.
 Generally, we can distinguish operations related to reading input data, permanently preserving intermediate data, transferring data between individual applications, and saving the final data somewhere after completing the entire processing process.
 All these requirements can be accomplished using the concept of file.
 Even sending data between applications can be done using a file server, distributed file system, Google Drive, One Drive, and finally a Pendrive.

 ## File concept

 This is where the term file system came into play.
 Without going into details about the structure of the computer and the operating system, we can enigmatically state that it is a resource available in virtually every modern computer.
 For us, its most important feature is the ability to manage files.
 First of all, the file is metadata, i.e. data describing data.
 So here we may have the first indication that we are talking about data that we are describing.
 One such description is an identifier that plays two roles.
 One is that the file clearly distinguishes it from all other files.
 The second one indicates the location where the file can be found by the file system engine.
-We also have other metadata such as date of creation, length, location on the medium, and others.
+We also have other metadata such as date of creation, author, length, and many others.

 An important feature of a file concept is that it contains content in addition to metadata.
 Metadata is, of course, a very important file part but the most important thing is the content it includes, which is data representing information to to take part in processing.